Grod56/mvc-react/packages/stateful/README.md

 ## Summary

 This package allows you to utilize stateful `InteractiveModel`s in your React application.
-Statefulness, in this context, simply means that the model properties persist between component renders.
+Statefulness, in this context, simply means that the model properties/functions persist between component renders.

 The model's `modelView` is observable and only changes when altered by the model's `interact` method.
 This drastically simplifies state logic and management for React components and hooks which are based on this framework.

+## Benefits

+-   Simplifies `InteractiveModel` state logic
+-   Is very lean (only depends on built-in React API)
+-   Is React-DOM agnostic (i.e. can be used with React Native, or any other DOM implementation)
+-   Confers the benefits of [other packages](#see-related) within the `@mvc-react` ecosystem when integrated with them

-## Types
+## Documentation

 ### `StatifiableModel`